neurotechuoft/neurostack/README.md

 ## Usage

-To run the Neurostack server, use `python start_server.py`.
+To run the Neurostack server, use `python server/start_server.py`.
 It will run on localhost:8001.

 __Neurostack server is currently running on `neurostack.neurotechuoft.com` on port 8001, so if you do not wish to run the server locally, you may directly connect to our server.__

-To run the Neurostack client from the command line, use `python neurostack.py`.
+To run the Neurostack client from the command line, use `python client/start_client.py`.

-It takes three optional arguments:
+It takes one mandatory argument as well as three optional arguments:

+> `--devices`: Names of devices to add.
+Can choose from "muse" or "openbci", and can select multiple devices. \
 > `--address`: ip: port to run Neurostack client on.
 The default is localhost:8002.\
 >`--server_address`: ip: port for Neurostack server to connect to.\
->`--use_fake_data`: Use flag to generate fake data.
+>`--use_fake_data`: Give a "true", "false", or "none" per device for whether it should stream fake data or not.

 Example Usage:

->`python neurostack.py --server_address neurostack.neurotechuoft.com:8001 --address localhost:8002 --use_fake_data`
+>`python start_client.py muse --server_address neurostack.neurotechuoft.com:8001 --address localhost:8002 --use_fake_data true`

 ## Training and making predictions